 - Guaranteed employment for at least 5 years as an officer in the CAF.

-By submitting their application, applicants are applying for full-time employment with the CAF, and attendance at the RMC of Canada becomes part of their professional development as future officers in the CAF.
+By submitting their application, applicants are applying for full-time employment with the CAF, and attendance at RMC becomes part of their professional development as future officers in the CAF.
 The goal is to provide exceptional education while developing students to refine their leadership capabilities in a holistic approach to military education.

 Eligibility and Selection

 Since an application to the ROTP is also an application to RMC and CMR Saint-Jean, a candidate must: